bockp/Edge-Detection-project/README.md

 ## Implementation of the *same functions as above* using the *WebGL library* + benchmarking and comparison with previous benchmarks.

-Third month is dedicated to the implementation of the same functions but using WebGL library.
+Third month is dedicated to the implementation of the same functions using WebGL library, and benchmarking to study if such an implementation improves the performance of the algorithms compared to the previous months implementations.